Fifine microphone for talks and calls online

-With the growing use of video calls every day, the weekly talks and the monthly interviews, it is important you have good infrastructure for making your presence felt online.
+With the growing use of video calls every day, weekly talks and monthly interviews, it is important you have a good infrastructure for making your presence felt online.
 For that, you need to be having bright lights, a camera that can produce sharp video, a loudspeaker to hear the other side(s) and a good microphone to capture your voice clearly.

-I had written earlier on how you can improve the lighting in your room with ring lights and overhead lights, your picture with TVSi 1080p and Logitech 4K webcams, and hear your audience clearly with Harman Kardon Bluetooth speaker.
+I had written earlier on how you can improve the lighting in your room with ring lights and overhead lights, your picture with TVSi 1080p and Logitech 4K webcams, and hear your audience clearly with a Harman Kardon Bluetooth speaker.
 There was one missing piece, it is being heard crisply.
 Logitech Brio webcam has a reasonable microphone, but I wished for something better.

 Disclosure: I write reviews about products that I have bought for my usage and paid in full.
 There were no sponsorship or advertisement, or commission of any sort involved in this post.

 I bought Fifine K678 Condenser Microphone for INR 6500 (USD 90) from Amazon India.
 The reasons I went for this one are:

 - It had a nice compact look, a sturdy construction, and comes with a stand attached,

 - It is a condenser microphone that can pick up sound clearly,